UPDATED | October 26, 2020:

 Park Lane’s Continued Popularity – Even During A Pandemic

-Luxury condos in Honolulu continue to sell even during a pandemic, but Park Lane’s allure continues to entice buyers at home and abroad more than any other luxury condominium in Honolulu.
-Oahu’s Noel Shaw recently reported on the new-to-market third-floor bungalow currently listed at $8.8 million.
+Park Lane’s allure continues to entice buyers at home and abroad more than any other luxury development in Honolulu.
+Oahu’s Noel Shaw recently reported on a new-to-market, third-floor bungalow currently listed at $8.8 million.
 One of nine residences with private entrances, Park Lane’s bungalows are considered “the coveted gems of the development” since it began selling, according to Noel Shaw.

-Bungalow Residence, #8305 is a turn-key, fully-furnished 3-bedroom island home that spans more than 3,300 square feet and features a lush private yard, pool, spa and connected 2-car garage.
-A custom kitchen, luxury finishes, and a unique U-shaped designed envelopes a private swimming pool and covered lanai for a truly special indoor-outdoor living experience in the heart of Honolulu.
+Bungalow Residence, #8305 is a turn-key, fully-furnished 3-bedroom island home that spans more than 3,300 square feet and features a lush private yard, a pool and spa, a ustom kitchen, luxury finishes and a connected 2-car garage.
+The home’s unique U-shaped design envelopes a private swimming pool and covered lanai for a truly special indoor-outdoor living experience in the heart of Honolulu.

 Oahu’s Cherie Tsukamoto shares some interesting stats about Honolulu’s military population in her recent blog.
 Military families participate in 20% of all real estate transactions on Oahu.
 As a military mom herself, Tsukamoto understands the stresses and strain PCS moves can have on families.